-Five QoE metrics for every streaming platform
+Five video metrics for every streaming platform should track

 9 minutes